-Changes have occurred to StarMetro service surrounding the University as well as FAMU providing on campus shuttle service.
-A Mobility Element included in the Tallahassee-Leon County Comprehensive Plan offers a strong focus on bicycle, pedestrian and transit mobility.
+Changes have occurred to StarMetro service surrounding the University as well as FAMU providing on campus shuttle service, referred to as the Venom Express.
+A Mobility Element included in the Tallahassee-Leon County Comprehensive Plan offers a strong focus on bicycle, pedestrian, and transit mobility.
 Technology enhancements related to transportation have also been identified consistent with FAMU and local agency initiatives to reduce dependency on private automobiles, improve operational efficiencies, and sustainability.